helm/helm-www/README.md

 To cut a new version:

-1. Run `yarn docusaurus docs:version version-<version>`, where `<version>` is an integer that corresponds to a major Helm version.
-For example, if you want to publish new pre-release docs for Helm v5, then you can run `yarn docusaurus docs:version version-4` to copy the v4 docs content to a new `version-4` folder.
+1. Run `yarn docusaurus docs:version <version>`, where `<version>` is an integer that corresponds to a major Helm version.
+For example, when we publish Helm 4.0.0 we will run `yarn docusaurus docs:version 4`.

      This command does the following:
      * Copies the full `docs/` folder contents into a new `versioned_docs/version-<version>/` folder.